bhattlab/phanta/README.md

 # Troubleshooting
 ## Environment Creation

-If you have trouble creating the environment specified by `phanta_env.yaml` following the instructions [above](#installation), you can alternatively install a minimal set of packages into a fresh conda environment as follows.
+If you have trouble creating the environment specified by `phanta_env.yaml` following the instructions [above](#installation), you can alternatively install a minimal set of packages into a fresh conda environment.

 Minimal set of packages:
 1. bracken v2.7